-It all started back in 2001 when the Agile Manifesto was created.
-There was a need for a new approach that can help organizations be more flexible, responsive and adaptive to changes.
+It all began back in 2001 with the Agile Manifesto.
+There was a need for a new approach that can help organizations be more flexible, responsive, and adaptive to changes.

-Frustrated with how things were, the “founding fathers” of Agile came up with a manifesto based on 12 Agile principles:
+Frustrated with how things were, Agile's "founding fathers" came up with a manifesto based on 12 principles.

-By applying it, you will increase the agility of your process and respond to changes in a timely fashion.
+By applying this concept, you will increase your process's agility and respond to changes in a timely fashion.
 On the other hand, your customers will be happier because they will get the value they are paying for more frequently.
-In addition, they will be able to provide you with feedback early on so you won’t have to make significant changes later on.
+Also, they will be able to provide you with feedback early on, so you will be able to decrease the likelihood of making significant changes later in the process.

-Originally, “deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale” the third of the agile project management principles aims to reduce the batch sizes that you use to process work.
+The third Agile project management principle originally states, "deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale".
+Its prime goal is to reduce the batch sizes that you use to process work.

 Agile relies on cross-functional teams to make communication easier between the different stakeholders in the project.
 As the original text states, "business people and developers must work together daily throughout the project".

-If you are not in a software development context, you can easily change the word "developers" to “employees”.
+In a knowledge work context that is not explicitly related to software development, you can easily change the word "developers" to "engineers" or "designers" or whatever best suits your situation.
 The goal is to create a synchronization between the people who create value and those who plan or sell it.
-This way you can make internal collaboration seamless and improve your process performance.
+This way, you can make internal collaboration seamless and improve your process performance.

 Like the original text following the Agile manifesto states, you need to "build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done".

 The second sentence of this principle is especially important.
-If you don't trust your team and keep even the tiniest decisions in your company centralized, you will only hinder the engagement of your team.
-As a result, individuals will never be truly motivated and you won't get the most of their potential.
+If you don't trust your team and keep even the tiniest decisions in your company centralized, you will only hinder your team's engagement.
+As a result, individuals will never feel a sense of belonging to the purpose that a given project is trying to fulfill, and you won't get the most of their potential.

 "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation."

 In 2001, this principle was spot on.
 By communicating in person, you reduce the time between asking a question and receiving an answer.
-However, in the modern work environment where teams are often spread across the globe, it provides a serious limitation.
+However, in the modern work environment where teams collaborate across the globe, it provides a severe limitation.